Which states have the longest commute?

 Commute distance versus time spent in traffic

-While people are spending a lot of time in traffic, in some states they’re not actually traveling very far.
+While commute length by state means people are spending a lot of time in traffic, in some states they’re not actually traveling very far.
 California (#44) appears quite low on the list in terms of average daily commute miles, but the big metro areas of the state (LA, Bay Area) often appear at the top of lists of regions with the worst traffic in the nation.
 So a 40 mile commute in California could take far longer to complete than a 45 mile commute in a less densely populated state such as South Carolina (#4).
 Portland is the most populous city in Oregon (#46) and is famous for being one of the most bike-friendly (and geographically compact) cities in the nation, which makes it no shock to find that even those who drive have some of the shortest commutes (in miles) of any state.
 Overall, our data seems to show that states which have a lot of interstate freeways feeding very large cities tend to have longer commutes in terms of miles driven.

 And those hours spent sitting in our cars do not merely make us less happy.
 They also make us less healthy.
 Recent studies, have shown a correlation between long commutes and obesity, neck pain, loneliness, divorce, stress, and insomnia.
 Why do people choose to put themselves through these long commutes?
 For many people they would rather live further away from their place of employment if it means being able to live in a larger, less expensive home.
 One day all this may be remedied by self-driving cars, which will free us up to do whatever we please while being whisked to and from work, but in the meantime, might we suggest subscribing to a few more podcasts to help pass the time?

 To keep tabs on your commute times, try our Streetwise app, which lets you track your trips and earn rewards for smart driving.